spaceninja/dnd-adventures/src/adventures/history-channel/deck-3.md

 # {{ title }}

 Deck 3 is divided into two sections: Medical and Research & Development.
-Medical is TODO one sentence summary.
-R&D is TODO one sentence summary.
+Medical is controlled by #TeamEthics, but will treat anyone, and is nearly overwhelmed with injuries from the ongoing fighting.
+In R&D, the brain trust of scientists continue their research as best they can with the time portal itself on lockdown.

 <figure>
   <a href="/images/history-channel/deck-03-labels@2490.webp">